Learn the latest skills

 Upskill your organization

-Target group are the school management, teachers for age groups 7-15 years old, and all other non-teaching experts and staff working in school education.
+Target group are the school management, teachers, special education teachers and all other non-teaching experts and staff working in school education, adult education and VET.

-The course covers a wide range of topics that schools need to consider and tackle when introducing/updating and securing coding and robotics in their school:
+The course covers a wide range of topics that schools need to consider and tackle when introducing and securing innovation in their school:

 Earn a certificate